Several pairs of eyes dedicated to each project

 Communication Design Consultant

-“Words are meant to be read and understood, but this can only happen when they are engaging and legible”—principles like this, as well as the Arts and Crafts Movement’s emphasis on the importance of form in relation to function provided Naomi’s inspiration while studying at the Ontario College of Art and Design.
-Since graduating, Naomi has been practicing the art of design and communication for nearly 20 years, initially in the publishing industry with Wedding Bellls Magazine before launching Naomi Shacter Graphic Design (NSGD) in 1994.
+“Words are meant to be read and understood, but this can only happen when they are engaging and legible”—principles like this, as well as the Arts and Crafts Movement’s emphasis on the importance of form in relation to function, provided Naomi’s inspiration while studying at the Ontario College of Art and Design.
+Since graduating, Naomi has been practising the art of design and communication for nearly 20 years, initially in the publishing industry Good design has the powerwith Weddingbells magazine before launching Naomi Shacter Graphic Design (NSGD) in 1994.

-NSGD helps clients receive all of the benefits that effective communication design has to offer that go beyond simply graphics by meshing form with function.
+NSGD helps clients receive all of the benefits that effective communication design has to offer, going beyond simply graphics by meshing form with function.
 Not easily caught up in trends, NSGD’s foundation is built on focusing on client issues to create visual solutions that speak to the needs of their audiences in ways they will clearly hear.
 The result?
-Not just engaging communications, but also understandable and useful communication design approaches for health, social, educational, and environmental initiatives for organizations like the City of Toronto and Infrastructure Ontario
+Not just engaging communications, but also understandable and useful communication design approaches for health, social, educational, and environmental initiatives for organizations such as the City of Toronto and Infrastructure Ontario.

 Paul LaCroix CMA, MBA